 }

-If you spend hours a day in the terminal, it should be a place that feels good to be inlike Storms hot tub, sipping winenot a 1v1 with Wolverine in the Danger Room.
-Changes that make life easier on your eyes and help create a more focused, personalized workspace add upand should absolutely be taken advantage of.
+If you spend hours a day in the terminal, it should be a place that feels good to be in.
+Changes that make life easier on your eyes and help create a more focused, personalized workspace add up—and should absolutely be taken advantage of.
+It’s the little things.

 Go down the customization rabbit hole:

-I highly recommend [Windows Terminal Themes](https://windowsterminalthemes.dev/) to explore more themes.
-Its a simple site that lets you browse and copy themes with a click super useful when hunting for new ideas.
+I highly recommend Windows Terminal Themes to explore more themes.
+It’s a simple site that lets you browse and copy themes with a click — super useful and great for inspiration.